 Don't simply accept the seller's advice.
 Always follow the rules!

 Personally, during season, I eat about 2 kg (4 pounds) of watermelon (without the rind) during weekdays, and double during weekends.
-I can say, after a few days of overindulgence, that the sickness limit for me is 5 kg (10 pounds) a day.
 This means that the watermelon has 600 kilocalories during weekdays, and 1'200 kilocalories during weekends.
-Yet, my weight doesn't change during that time.
+I can say, after a few days of overindulgence, that the sickness limit for me is around 5 kg (11 pounds) a day.

 Any other advice?